2025 South American U-20 Championship squads: Brazil

 Brazil announced their 23-man squad on 20 December 2024.
-On 7 January 2025, the goalkeeper Otávio Costa and defenders JP Chermont and Pedro Lima were replaced by Henrique Menke, Igor Serrote and Igor Felisberto, respectively On 13 January, midfielder Gabriel Carvalho was reported as injured and one day later was replaced by Arthur Dias.
+On 7 January 2025, the goalkeeper Otávio and defenders JP Chermont and Pedro Lima were replaced by Henrique Menke, Igor Serrote and Igor Felisberto, respectively On 13 January, midfielder Gabriel Carvalho was reported as injured and one day later was replaced by Arthur Dias.
 On 15 January, defender Igor Felisberto was replaced by Paulinho due to an injury.